Board of Education Policy for High Ability Learners

 Phase IV – Placement

-Parents/guardians of newly identified students will receive documents requesting consent for HAL services.
+Parents/guardians of newly identified students will receive documents requesting consent for HALE services.
 Signatures are required before services can commence.

-Letters of continued placement will be sent each September as required by the Nebraska State Department of Education.
+Letters of continued placement are sent each September as required by the Nebraska State Department of Education.

 PROGRAM ELEMENTS